 Simply seeing the color Red has been shown to make people more impulsive and to raise their heart rate – as a result your audience will be significantly more inclined to click "buy" and to keep reading through the site.
 On the other hand, blue can symbolize trust and honesty.

+Positioning

 Where should you put your "Buy Now" button?
 Think it doesn't matter?